w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 * design user interfaces with clear and distinguishable styles for different components, such as links, buttons, form elements, or texts
 * design user interfaces with font sizes that allow content readability
 * design user interfaces with adequate spacing to support readability
-* design user interfaces with text cues to convey any information that is provided through vision only, such as an asterisk to convey required form fields in a form
+* design user interfaces with text cues to convey information provided through vision only, such as an asterisk to convey required form fields in a form
 * design user interfaces with other visual cues in addition to color, for example using different patterns, shapes, and icons

 #### Teaching Ideas for Topic